bogzbonny/yeehaw/docs/_DUMP.md

 this document will be deleted
 __________________________________________________

+01. textbox cut/paste shouldn't work when non-editable
+01. dropdown list extends into white space if picking beyond the end (clicking that whitespace panics)
+01. textbox shouldn't capture scrolls mouse events if it doesn't need to.
+01. textbox is for some reason getting j and h instead of enter INSIDE of a showcase-inner... truly bizarre
+      - enter/backspace still works in other elements within the showcase-inner for some reason its JUST the textbox
+01. funny coloring artifacts on the slider when moving out of frame in a scrollable pane
+      - I think it has to do with what the actual gradient is being drawn as!
+10. tile color
+     - create a pattern-repeatable Color, kind of like a texture gradient
+10. switch to vt100_yh or fork https://docs.rs/vt100-ctt/latest/vt100_yh/struct.Screen.html
+     - make a PR to expose the grid so that one can actually iterate the cells
+     - integrate in SGR-Pixel mode into vt100
+01. showcase example
+     - a menu
+     - tabs
+       - terminal
+       - the showcase within the showcase?? spiral
+     - window generator zone
+       - dial with window pane types: basic, scrollable, scrollable-expanding, terminal,
+       - border-kind: none, basic, normal scrollbars, resizer with border-scrollbars, double width, large, tight, border-with-text, border-resizer, border-mover
+       - shadow cb
+       - generate button
+       - widgets
+         - buncha widgets which dont do much but log their results in a textbox
+         - TWO dials as eyes (draw a mouth label below, maybe a nose too)
+           - no labels for the eyes
+           - make them lock together, and change the mouth based on their position
+       - gradient
+         - a dial with a few choice fg ascii arts
+           - none, butterfly, spiral, saturn, rust logo, chompy
+         - toggle for FG and BG Color
+           - dial gradient kind: solid color, time-gradient, radial gradient, linear gradient. radial-time, linear-time
+           - some sliders: 1 for each color (greyed out when colors disabled) maybe with an RGB tb for css color input
+           - dropdown, number of colors (greyed out for solid-color kind)
+           - slider, gradient size between colors (enforce static)
+           - slider with numbers-tb for gradient angle
+           - slider, change speed, ms for time gradients
+     - colors, certain gradients with alpha do not blend properly probably because the transparancy source is incorrect.
+     - make sure this looks good at different scales
+     - a big "DO NOT PRESS button" which instigates the blue screen of death
+     - TABS Zone
+       - neovim $EDITOR tab
 01. README doc about performance and drawing
      - slightly laggy in debug mode but should be good in release mode
         - due to nested element containers, more deeply nested calls